Jo Hye-joo: 2017–present: Modelling and acting debut

 She made a special appearance in Big Issue and in He Is Psychometric and the film Miss & Mrs. Cops.
 Her popularity rose after starring in the romance melodrama Search: WWW.
 Jo was starred in Kim Na-young's "To Be Honest" music video, which was released on June 9, 2019.
-She made a cameo in the film The Man Standing Next followed by the television series Memorist as Yoo Seung-ho's sister.
+She made a cameo appearance in the film The Man Standing Next followed by the television series Memorist as Yoo Seung-ho's sister.

 It was announced that Jo will play the role of Kang Ha-yeong in A Love So Beautiful alongside Kim Yo-han, So Joo-yeon and Yeo Hoe-hyun.
 The drama is a coming-of-age drama based on the 2017 Chinese series of the same name, aired on Tencent Video, which is based on novel To Our Pure Little Beauty by Zhao Qianqian.